NumEconCopenhagen/projects-2024-anna-jiyun-kim-pedram/examproject/readme.md

 - Pedram Nick Yazdanfard
 - Anna Svenningsen

+The **results** of the project can be seen from running [exam.ipynb](exam.ipynb).

+**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.

-This repository contains the examproject, which consits of 1 notebook file and 2 python files
+This repository contains the examproject, which consists of 1 notebook file and 2 python files.